 To file a lawsuit, you should hire Elliot Olsen, an experienced personal injury attorney.
 Elliot has almost two decades of experience representing clients who have been harmed by Listeria poisoning.
 He knows the questions to ask to help your family get the answers, peace of mind, and recompense you deserve.

-A look at last year’s outbreaks in the United States:
+A look at Listeria outbreaks in the U.S. since the beginning of 2018:

 Pork products: On Nov.
-20, 165368 C. Corporation, doing business as Long Phung Food Products in Houston, Texas, recalled ready-to-eat pork products because they might be contaminated with Listeria.
-The CDC reported that four people were sickened in four states, and all four required hospitalization.
+20, 2018, Long Phung Food Products in Houston, Texas, recalled ready-to-eat pork products because they might be contaminated.
+The CDC reported that four people were sickened in four states; all four required hospitalization.

 Deli ham: On Oct.
-3, Johnston County Hams Inc. in Smithfield, North Carolina, recalled ham products because they might be contaminated with Listeria bacteria.
-As a result of the recall, several other companies recalled ham products.
-For complete lists of recalled products, check the USDA-FSIS websiteExternal and the FDA website.
+3, 2018, Johnston County Hams Inc. in Smithfield, North Carolina, recalled ham products because they might be contaminated with Listeria.
+(As a result of the recall, several other companies recalled ham products.
+For complete lists of recalled products, check the USDA-FSIS websiteExternal and the FDA website.)
 The CDC’s final update on the outbreak showed four people sick in two states, North Carolina and Virginia.
 All four needed to be hospitalized, and one Virginia victim died.